FranBar1966/neutralts/README.md

 :}
 ```

-Neutral is based on Bifs with block structure, we call the set of nested Bifs of the same level a block:
+Neutral TS template engine is based on Bifs with block structure, we call the set of nested Bifs of the same level a block:

 ```neutral